lbroetto/Protein-frequency-EDA-Docking-analysis-/README.md

 # License and Citation

 ### Please cite:
+**Article:**
-Marcio Renan Santos Tavares, Nayara Andreo, Teresa de Lisieux Guedes Ferreira Lôbo, Chirles Araújo de França, Wagner Pereira Felix, Maria Aparecida Scatamburlo Moreira, Vasco Ariston de Carvalho Azevedo, Bertram Brenig, Leonardo Broetto, Mateus Matiuzzi da Costa (2026).
-Exploring the Molecular Basis of Potassium Usnate Activity Against Staphylococcus warneri Persistence and Resistance Through Protein Interaction Networks and Molecular Docking.
-Network Modeling Analysis in Health Informatics and Bioinformatics (under review).
+Broetto, L. (2026).
+Exploring the Molecular Basis of Potassium Usnate Activity Against Staphylococcus warneri Persistence and Resistance Through Protein Interaction Networks and Molecular Docking. *Network Modeling Analysis in Health Informatics and Bioinformatics*. https://doi.org/10.1007/s13721-026-00767-7

+**Software (this version):**
+Broetto, L. (2026).
+Computational Analysis Scripts for Molecular Docking Study (v1.1.0) [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.XXXXXX

 If you use this scripts in your research, please cite: